D-REX: Dialogue Relation Extraction with Explanations: Introduction

 \section{Introduction}

-Traditional relation extraction approaches discover relations that exist between entities within a single sentence.
-Recently, several relation extraction approaches have been proposed, focusing on cross-sentence relation extraction, the task of extracting relations between entities that appear in separate sentences \cite{Peng2017CrossSentenceNR,quirk-poon-2017-distant,Han2020AND,DBLP:journals/corr/abs-1909-11898}.
-To perform well, these approaches must understand the context surrounding relations and reason across multiple sentences.
-While cross-sentence relation extraction methods have been used to extract relations from long-form dialogues \cite{yu-etal-2020-dialogue,Chen2020DialogueRE}, the dialogue domain provides additional challenges not seen in the medical literature or wikipedia domains \cite{Peng2017CrossSentenceNR,quirk-poon-2017-distant,DBLP:journals/corr/abs-1906-06127}.
+Traditional relation extraction (RE) approaches discover relations that exist between entities within a single sentence.
+Recently, several approaches have been proposed which focus on cross-sentence RE, the task of extracting relations between entities that appear in separate sentences \cite{Peng2017CrossSentenceNR,quirk-poon-2017-distant,Han2020AND,yao2019docred} as well as cross-sentence RE in dialogues \cite{yu-etal-2020-dialogue,Chen2020DialogueRE,Xue2021GDPNetRL,Qiu2021SocAoGIG,lee-choi-2021-graph}.

-A crucial step towards performing cross-sentence relation extraction in multi-entity and multi-relation dialogues is to understand the context surrounding relations and entities (e.g., who said what, and to whom) which current state-of-the-art models lack.
-Figure \ref{figure:1} shows an example from the DialogRE dataset where the current state-of-the-art model (listed as Initial Predicted Relation in Figure \ref{figure:1}) gets confused by multiple entities and relations existing in the same dialogue \cite{yu-etal-2020-dialogue}.
-The model predicts the ``girl/boyfriend'' relation between Speaker 2 and Chandler, however, it is clear from the context that the ``girl/boyfriend'' relation is meant to be referring to a different pair of entities: Speaker 1 and Chandler.
+A crucial step towards performing cross-sentence RE in multi-entity and multi-relation dialogues is to understand the context surrounding relations and entities (e.g., who said what, and to whom).
+Figure \ref{figure:1} shows an example from the DialogRE dataset where a simple BERT-based model (Initial Predicted Relation in Figure \ref{figure:1}) gets confused by multiple entities and relations existing in the same dialogue \cite{yu-etal-2020-dialogue}.
+The model predicts the ``girl/boyfriend'' relation between Speaker 2 and Chandler, however, it is clear from the context that the ``girl/boyfriend'' relation is referring to a different pair of entities: Speaker 1 and Chandler.

 One approach to encourage a model to learn the context surrounding a relation is by requiring the model to generate an explanation along with the relation \cite{NEURIPS2018_4c7a167b}.
-In addition to the DialogRE dataset, \cite{yu-etal-2020-dialogue} introduces manually annotated \emph{trigger words} which they show play a critical role in dialogue-based relation extraction.
+In addition to the DialogRE dataset, \citet{yu-etal-2020-dialogue} introduces manually annotated \emph{trigger words} which they show play a critical role in dialogue-based RE.
 They define trigger words as ``the smallest span of contiguous text which clearly indicates the existence of the given relation''.
-In the context of relation extraction, these trigger words can be used as potential explanations.
+In the context of RE, these trigger words can be used as potential explanations.